AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 +++ Details

-For the paid media channel, all the supported [ad platforms](#paidmedia-adplatforms) that are connected in this sandbox are automatically included in Content Analytics.
+For the paid media channel, all the supported [ad platforms](#paidmedia-adplatforms) that are connected in the configured sandbox are automatically included in Content Analytics.

 ### Ad platforms {#paidmedia-adplatforms}

 Paid media requires the configuration of  Experience Platform source connectors to your ad publishers.
-All the supported ad platforms that are connected in the configured sandbox are automatically included and shown.

 If you do see **[!UICONTROL No supported source connector found]**, you have not configured any source connector for the available ad platform in your configured sandbox.